Managing Users, Groups and Roles

 }

-The UserInfo endpoint allows you to fetch basic information about the owner of the bearer token.
-If the bearer token is obtained with client_credentials, the UserInfo endpoint will return information about the Client ID that was used to get it, otherwise information about the indirect end user is returned.
+The UserInfo endpoint allows fetching basic information about the owner of the bearer token.
+If the bearer token is obtained with client_credentials, the UserInfo endpoint will return information about the Client ID that was used to get it.
+Otherwise, information about the indirect end user is returned.

-For more information on direct and indirect users, see End Users.
+For further information about direct and indirect users, see End Users.

-For more information on the client_credentials authentication flow and other OpenID authentication flows, see OpenID Authentication Flows.
+For further information about the client_credentials authentication flow and other OpenID authentication flows, see OpenID Authentication Flows.

 Simply call the UserInfo endpoint with your bearer token: